 - Genistein (soy isoflavones)

-Glenn agreed to have blood work done twice per week in order to monitor the severe anemia and then went back on his natural protocols of diet, supplements, and exercise.
-The exercises included swimming, meditative walks, or stretching, and he says that he could feel that his strength was beginning to return.
-By the third week he says that his blood counts began to show improvements, and after a few more weeks, his fever and night sweats had subsided and his blood counts showed normalization.
-His doctor was impressed with the quick turnaround and suggested that Glenn have a flow cytometry test that would specifically look for leukemic cells in his blood.
-They got the results back a few days later which confirmed there were no leukemic cells in his blood, but a bone marrow biopsy revealed that he still had leukemic cells hiding in his bone marrow.
+Glenn had blood work twice per week to keep an eye on the severe anemia and then went back onto his diet, supplements, and exercise protocols.
+The exercises included swimming, walking and stretching, and he says that he could feel that his strength was returning.
+By the third week, Glenn says that his blood counts began to show improvements, and after a few more weeks, his fever and night sweats had subsided and his blood counts had normalized.
+His doctor was impressed with the quick turnaround and suggested that Glenn have a Flow Cytometry Test that would specifically look for leukemic cells in his blood.
+The results came back a few days later which confirmed there were no leukemic cells in his blood, but a subsequent bone marrow biopsy revealed that he still had leukemic cells hiding in his bone marrow.

-Glenn wrote a book that documents his recovery titled N of 1: One Man’s Harvard-Documented Remission of Incurable Cancer Using Only Natural Methods where he recounts his decision to take matters into his own hands and become his own health advocate.
+Glenn wrote a book that documented his recovery entitled N of 1: One Man’s Harvard-Documented Remission of Incurable Cancer Using Only Natural Methods where he recounts his decision to take matters into his own hands and become his own health advocate.
 Glenn does not attribute any one activity or supplement for being responsible for his healing but suggests that it was due to the synergy of his overall program.
 He lives in the Washington, D.C. area with his wife Linda, sons Miles and Jared, and mini schnauzer Leo.
 He is founder of FON Consulting, a business development firm dedicated to advancing integrative medicine as the new standard of care, he also writes and speaks about integrative medicine and cancer prevention.